 What are the ingredients of strawberry ice cream?

 - strawberries - you'll want to wash and hull about 4 to 5 cups of berries.
 Feel free to use frozen berries; just thaw them in advance and drain any excess liquid.
+If you have fresh berries, check out these tips on how to keep summer berries fresh for longer!

 - sweetened condensed milk - I like to keep my can of condensed milk cold in preparation for making this no-churn strawberry ice cream.
 It helps to keep the mixture fluffy before it goes into the freezer.